laneatmore/fish_demography/README.md

 cat_results.py - will run gone x number of times and then cat the Ne results and create an aggregated graph which is then copied into the results folder (see gone.sh)

 pairwise_fst.py - will wrap PLINK to run pairwise Fst analysis on whatever populations are specified in the fam file.
 Run with the bfile prefix as input and get a pairwise Fst matrix and heatmap as output.
-Required python packages: pandas_plink
+Needs to be run in the same directory as matrix.R  --Required python packages: pandas_plink.